MicrosoftDocs/azure-dev-docs/articles/java/ai/get-started-app-chat-template.md

 ## Cost

 Most resources in this architecture use a basic or consumption pricing tier.
 Consumption pricing is based on usage, which means you only pay for what you use.
-To complete this article, there will be a charge but it will be minimal.
+To complete this article, there's a charge but it's minimal.
 When you're done with the article, you can delete the resources to stop incurring charges.

 Learn more about [cost in the sample repo](https://github.com/Azure-Samples/azure-search-openai-demo-java#cost-estimation).